DhavalSharma19/ISSU_Tool_Automation/README.md

 #### Copy Through Kstack :- <br>
 ""We check if we can use kstack or not as copying files through use-kstack enables faster copy times.
 This option can be beneficial when copying files from remote servers that are multiple hops from the switch.
 The use-kstack option work with copying files from, and to, the switch though standard file copy features, such as scp and sftp.""<br>

+### Compact Copy :- <br>
+""We check if we have to use compact copy or not.
+Early models of Cisco Nexus 3000, 3100, and 3500 Series switches have 1.4 to 1.6 gigabytes of storage space allocated to the bootflash.
+Over time, the file size of NX-OS binary image files has steadily increased to be over 1 gigabyte.
+As a result, it is difficult for Nexus 3000, 3100, and 3500 Series switches to simultaneously store more than one full NX-OS binary image at a time.
+Therefore, administrators cannot follow the standard NX-OS software upgrade procedure on Nexus 3000, 3100, and 3500 Series switches that are used for other Nexus platforms, such as Nexus 5000, 6000, 7000, and 9000 Series switches. <br>

+Starting with NX-OS software release 7.0(3)I3(1), the file size of NX-OS binary image files can be reduced through a Compact Image procedure.
+This is a non-disruptive procedure that does not affect the switch's control plane or ability to forward data plane traffic. <br>

+### Copying Image :- <br>